phusion/holy-build-box/TUTORIAL-4-TWEAKING-APPS.md

 Linking to `-lssl -lcrypto` is enough if OpenSSL is compiled dynamically, because the OpenSSL dynamic is itself linked to zlib and dl.
 But this doesn't work with static libraries: they do not contain information about which further dependencies are required, so it is up to us to specify all dependencies.

+Now that you are done analyzing the problem, you can exit the container shell.

+    container# exit

 ## Fixing the build system

 We fix this problem by modifying `auto/lib/openssl/conf` so that it compiles the test program with `-lz -ldl`.
 The best place to do this is in the compilation script, right after extracting the Nginx source code.
 Before the `./configure` invocation, insert:

     sed -i 's|-lssl -lcrypto|-lssl -lcrypto -lz -ldl|' auto/lib/openssl/conf

-Update the configure invocation in the script to include `--with-http_ssl_module`:

-    ./configure --without-http_rewrite_module --with-http_ssl_module

-Now test the script.
-We assume that `nginx-1.8.0.tar.gz` from tutorial 3 is still in the current working directory.
+Now test the script:

     docker run -t -i --rm \
       -v `pwd`:/io \